Dog showing signs of stress and anxiety

 Is dog anxiety my fault?

 Not necessarily.
 Genetics play a significant role โ€” some breeds are predisposed to anxiety.
-Past trauma (especially in rescues), lack of early socialization, and medical conditions can also cause anxiety regardless of how attentive an owner you are.
+Past trauma (especially in rescues), lack of early socialization, and medical conditions can all cause anxiety regardless of how attentive you are as an owner.

 Related Guides